 Side note: SurfaceBook with similar spec to MBP is more money.

-The MBP is actually better speced.
+isn't the macbook using last gen CPU too?The MBP is actually better speced.

 Last gen CPU and last gen GPU in the surface book.